For those who don’t know you: Who is Edouard Dullin?

 Some of my sculptures deliberately recall the mesh of 3D modeling, but I’m sketching only with pencil and paper because I don’t get the same results when I work with a modeling software.
 I would say that the digital world is my main source of inspiration, support of my thoughts, but when producing a piece of art, I use only an archaic technique – clay modeling – which is one of the first materials used by humanity in art history!

-What visual references do you draw upon in your paintings?
+What visual references do you draw upon in your work?

 I find my inspiration both in ancient or primitive representations and in modern art with some sculptors that I really appreciate.
 In order to pick only a few examples: